What is a Spill Kit – Everything You Need to Know

 • Absorbent socks, pads or pillows

-Spill Kits should be inspected every six months to ensure they’re replenished and up to date.
+Spill kits should be inspected every six months to ensure they’re replenished and up to date.

-Spill Kits are found in workplaces, wherever hazardous substances are present.
+Spill kits are found in workplaces, wherever hazardous substances are present.

 How to Use a Spill Kit

-2. Check you have enough material to deal with the size of the spill
+2. Check you have enough material to deal with the size of the spill.

-3. Put up caution tape to warn people
+3. Put up caution tape to warn people.

-4. Protect any floor drains with spill socks
+4. Protect any floor drains with spill socks.

-5. Don PPE
+5. Don PPE.

 6. Place absorbents onto the spill.
-Start on the outside of the spill and move towards the middle
+Start on the outside of the spill and move towards the middle.

-9. Decontaminate the area with disinfectant and spill pads
+9. Decontaminate the area with disinfectant and spill pads.

-10. Collect the pads in the same labelled bag as before
+10. Collect the pads in the same labelled bag as before.

-12. Make sure to replenish the kit
+12. Make sure to replenish the kit.

 For more information regarding emergency response and spill control, you can visit the Health and Safety Executive (HSE) website.

-Spill Kit Used For
+What is a Spill Kit Used For?

-Types of hazardous substances at work include:
+Types of hazardous substances at work spill kits are used for include:

 • Carcinogens